 ♦ Can be fermented by the intestinal microflora

-♦ Stimulates the growth and/or activity of good intestinal bacteria
+♦ Promotes the normal growth and/or activity of good intestinal bacteria

 Health Benefits of Prebiotics

-♦ Supporting the growth of bifidobacteria and lactobacilli, which are beneficial bacteria
+♦ Supports the natural growth of bifidobacteria and lactobacilli, which are beneficial bacteria

 While these are very important reasons to eat more fiber and prebiotic fiber in particular, it’s this last reason that we need to pay specific attention to.
-With today’s increased focus on probiotics, prebiotics becomes even more vital.
+With today’s increased focus on probiotics, prebiotics have become even more vital.

-Not only is supporting a good microbiome in your gut important, but feeding it is crucial to its success and your health.
-If you’re going to take a probiotic for your gut health and reap the many benefits of creating an efficient microbiome, you need to add a prebiotic to fuel it.
+Not only is supporting a good microbiome in your gut important, but feeding it is crucial to its success and health.
+If you’re going to take a probiotic for your gut health and reap the many benefits of supporting a healthy microbiome, you need to add a prebiotic to fuel it.

 Think of it as a little farm of healthy and efficient bacteria.
 You spent money and worked hard to get that bacteria farm, but if you don’t feed the inhabitants of your farm, then they won’t survive, and soon your farm will be empty and useless.